Skip to content

 If you’re ready for the next step of the keycap-making process, read How to Make Resin Artisan Keycaps – Part 3: Making a Keycap Mold.

 I make artisan keycaps, miniature foods, charms and jewelry, dioramas, digital art, and sell things in my shop.
-I also write blog articles describing my process and showing tutorials, and announce new products, limited raffle sales, giveaways, and more on Instagram and in my email newsletter.
+I also write blog articles describing my process and showing tutorials, and announce new products, limited raffle sales, giveaways, and more on Bluesky, Instagram, and in my email newsletter.

-If you have questions about the tutorials or inquiries about art pieces that might be available for sale, you can DM me on Instagram or send me an email.
+If you have questions about the tutorials or inquiries about art pieces that might be available for sale, you can mention me on Blueksy or send me an email.
+(Please do not DM me on Instagram, as I no longer check DMs there.)